wp-plugins/wpshop/readme.txt

 ===

-= WPshop is a plugin ecommerce Made in France = Simple, flexible and powerful, it will turn your WordPress website into a real e-Commerce website [wpshop.fr](http://www.wpshop.fr/ "extension wordpress e-commerce")
+= WPshop is a plugin ecommerce powerfull and easy to use = Simple, flexible and powerful, it will turn your WordPress website into a real e-Commerce website [wpshop.fr](http://www.wpshop.fr/ "extension wordpress e-commerce")

 = Our "french plugins" =